Positron emission tomography: Neurology

 PET imaging with oxygen-15 indirectly measures blood flow to the brain.
 In this method, increased radioactivity signal indicates increased blood flow which is assumed to correlate with increased brain activity.
-Because of its 2-minute half-life, 15O must be piped directly from a medical cyclotron for such uses, which is difficult.
+Because of its two-minute half-life, oxygen-15 must be piped directly from a medical cyclotron for such uses, which is difficult.

-PET imaging with 18F-FDG takes advantage of the fact that the brain is normally a rapid user of glucose.
-Standard 18F-FDG PET of the brain measures regional glucose use and can be used in neuropathological diagnosis.
+PET imaging with FDG takes advantage of the fact that the brain is normally a rapid user of glucose.
+Standard FDG PET of the brain measures regional glucose use and can be used in neuropathological diagnosis.

 Brain pathologies such as Alzheimer's disease greatly decrease brain metabolism of both glucose and oxygen in tandem.
-Therefore 18F-FDG PET of the brain may also be used to successfully differentiate Alzheimer's disease from other dementing processes, and also to make early diagnoses of Alzheimer's disease.
-The advantage of 18F-FDG PET for these uses is its much wider availability.
-Some 18F based radioactive tracers used for Alzheimer's include florbetapir, flutemetamol, PiB and florbetaben, which are all used to detect amyloid-beta plaques (a potential biomarker for Alzheimer's) in the brain.
+Therefore FDG PET of the brain may also be used to successfully differentiate Alzheimer's disease from other dementing processes, and also to make early diagnoses of Alzheimer's disease.
+The advantage of FDG PET for these uses is its much wider availability.
+In addition, some other fluorine-18 based radioactive tracers can be used to detect amyloid-beta plaques, a potential biomarker for Alzheimer's in the brain.
+These include florbetapir, flutemetamol, Pittsburgh compound B (PiB) and florbetaben.

-PET imaging with FDG can also be used for localization of seizure focus.
+PET imaging with FDG can also be used for localization of "seizure focus".
 A seizure focus will appear as hypometabolic during an interictal scan.
-Several radiotracers (i.e. radioligands) have been developed for PET that are ligands for specific neuroreceptor subtypes such as [11C] raclopride, [18F] fallypride and [18F] desmethoxyfallypride for dopamine D2/D3 receptors, [11C] McN 5652 and [11C] DASB for serotonin transporters, [18F] Mefway for serotonin 5HT1A receptors, [18F] Nifene for nicotinic acetylcholine receptors or enzyme substrates (e.g. 6-FDOPA for the AADC enzyme).
+Several radiotracers (i.e. radioligands) have been developed for PET that are ligands for specific neuroreceptor subtypes such as [11C]raclopride, [18F]fallypride and [18F]desmethoxyfallypride for dopamine D2/D3 receptors; [11C]McN5652 and [11C]DASB for serotonin transporters; [18F]mefway for serotonin 5HT1A receptors; and [18F]nifene for nicotinic acetylcholine receptors or enzyme substrates (e.g. 6-FDOPA for the AADC enzyme).
 These agents permit the visualization of neuroreceptor pools in the context of a plurality of neuropsychiatric and neurologic illnesses.